 Some 720 years before the birth of the Messiah, the prophet Micah foretold the place where the infant Jesus Christ would be born: “And you, Bethlehem Ephrathah, though you are small among the thousands of Judah, out of you shall come forth a ruler over Israel, and from the beginning, from the days of eternity” (5:1).

-The Bible accurately says that Jesus was born in the city of Bethlehem, which although it was the place of King David’s birth (I Kings 16:2-4), was a rather small and insignificant place.
+The Bible accurately says that Jesus was born in the city of Bethlehem, which, although it was the place of King David’s birth (I Kings 16:2-4), was a relatively small and insignificant place.
 In Joshua’s census of the cities, “Ephrathah or Bethlehem” (15:59) appears on Judah’s side.
 This is also where Rachel’s traditional tomb is found.